hajdun/inventory-management/README.md

 Add item is not added

+It would be nice to add debouncing or throttling to quantity modification.

+Storage issue
 I am used to creating Node servers which [can actually store and retrieve data](https://github.com/hajdun/express_crud/blob/main/backend/server.js).
 I never used Nuxt before.
 Nuxt throws away the array every now and then.
 I don't know why.